dzmitry-lahoda/lahoda-xyz/resume/it.md

-# Dzmitry Lahoda
+# Dzmitry Lahoda, Systems Software Engineer

-I specialize in blockchain, underlying infrastructure, and protocols.
+I specialize in distributed systems, infrastructure, blockchain and protocols.

-Previously did enterprise, client-servers, actor systems, cloud, desktop, drivers, reusable frameworks and libraries, real-time, and basic applied statistics in several domains, programming since 2004.
+Previously did enterprise, client-servers, actor systems, cloud, desktop, drivers, reusable frameworks and libraries, real-time, and basic applied statistics in several domains, since 2004.

 I grow scalable, fast, secure and maintainable code one light day at a time.

 Living and paying taxes in Portugal.

-Continuously better at mathematics for finances, cryptography, compilers and AI.
+Continuously better at mathematics, finances, cryptography and engineering.

 ## Profiles